6 Ways to Empty Your Mind if You Are Stressed Out

 Nobody is immune to stress.
-Unless you are some kind of monk in the Himalayas, chances are you will face stress at work, in your personal life, or in general.
+Unless you are some kind of monk in the Himalayas, chances are you will face mental strain at work, in your personal life, or in general.

 Stress can be positive, but an accumulation of different stress factors will strain your productivity, your mental clarity, and your morale.
 The most effective way to contain these effects is to empty your mind regularly.

 Stress and disquietude are part of the human condition.
 We all have our fears, anxieties, and uncertainties.
 The challenge resides in managing those apprehensions.

 6 ways to empty your mind if you are stressed out

 If you are having a tough day, a blend of relaxation, fun, and mindfulness will help you regain poise and composure.
 On this basis, here are some of the best activities to release tension and to empty your mind.

 Many people underestimate the power of seemingly banal mind-cleansing activities.